 Hospitals are united around a set of common causes and initiatives, with the challenge of focusing on the most high-return marketing opportunities and campaigns.

-To help focus your efforts when hospitals are pulled in countless directions, here are the five marketing and development campaigns you should be running in 2020:
+To help focus your efforts when hospitals are pulled in countless directions, here are five healthcare marketing campaigns to drive results in 2020.

 1. Newly Insured